Longing for the Quiet Home

 but from the strength of an ox comes an abundant harvest.

-Even as we long for that orderly “manger” and the sweet fellowship around our dining room table, truly what is valuable is the precious task that God has ordained for our lives, to bring up our little, so to speak…“oxen” in the admonition of the Lord.
-We have to keep our eyes on what’s to come, not on this present day.
-Our laundry basket and our manger could be empty and would be peaceful, but what could that do for the Kingdom of God?
+Funny to compare those in our home to oxen😂!
+But the principle comes through, as we think about the work that is necessary to care for those animals in the stalls, so that their purpose is fulfilled.
+Oxen are really created to be a blessing to mankind!
+People (even the little ones) were created by God, to glorify Him and to be a blessing, a witness to mankind.
+But, they, like the oxen in the manger, are a lot of work for those who are chosen to grow and promote their purpose.
+Even as we, as moms long for that orderly, quiet “manger” and the sweet fellowship around our dining room table, truly what is valuable is the precious task that God has ordained for our lives, to bring up our little (so to speak) “oxen” in the admonition of the Lord.
+We keep our eyes on what’s to come, not on this present day.
+Our laundry basket and our manger could be empty and would be peaceful without them, but what could that do for the Kingdom of God?
 What could be as much a privilege for us as having those little lives trained up to become the next generation’s Christian servants, bringing in the harvest for the furtherance of God’s Kingdom?

 Mom, be encouraged!
-The hand that rocks the cradle, truly does rules the world.
+The hand that rocks the cradle, makes the meals, and cleans the "stalls", truly does rule the world.
+Your work produces change for the future in ways you will never fully understand!
+It is absolutely divine work, when we do it for this purpose.
 Say “yes” to God and allow Him to use you to impact the lives in your home!
 Only then will they make the difference for those who will grow up in homes and schools with no God.
-Work to bring your children to the place that their knowledge of the love of Christ will spill out as an offering to the future adults in America, that they may know the living God, and the life of transforming grace.
+Work to bring your children to the place that their knowledge of the love of Christ will spill out as an offering to the future adults in this world, that they may know the living God through the gifts of faith and repentance, the life of transforming grace, and share it unashamed!
 Teach your children to Love God with all their heart, soul and mind, and love their neighbor as themselves (Matt.
-22: 37-39) and watch the fruit that will be gathered as a result!
+22: 37-39) and be one day overwhelmed by the fruit that will be gathered as a result!

 Let’s look at the practical ways we can do this:

 - You missed your morning devotions?
 After breakfast, sit down with your little ones and share a morning devotional with them.
-I have sometimes been more effected by the children’s devotionals than some of my favorites.
+I have sometimes been more effected by the children’s devotionals than some of my favorites, so dig in!

-- Allow him to empty the dishwasher (of course previously removing sharp knives or easily breakable items first :0)).
-That’s when you have the opportunity to pour into his heart with your words of wisdom, rather than promoting the worldly wisdom of some foolish stranger on television.
+- Allow him to empty the dishwasher (of course previously removing sharp knives or easily breakable items :0)).
+That’s when you have the opportunity to gently speak into his heart with your words of wisdom, rather than defaulting to the worldly wisdom of some foolish stranger on television.

-- Keep their access to toys limited.
-In so doing, you give your children the opportunity to be successful in clean up after themselves.
+- Keep limited access to toys and rotate baskets to keep them engaged.
+In so doing, you give your children the opportunity to be creative and successful in their play time and as they clean up after themselves.

-If you involve them in the duties of the day, instead of them being a distraction, they become a part of the family team.
+If you involve them in the duties of the day, instead of them feeling like a distraction, they become a part of the family team.
+They have your attention, so they aren't compelled to misbehave to get your attention.
 They are part of the solution instead of the problem.
 Kids want to be an important part of the family!
-They won’t be getting into trouble, just to get your attention.
-It will take a little more time and patience for you to get the duties of your day completed, but it beats not doing them at all.
-And in the long run, your little “ox” is growing in wisdom and strength to one day till their own mission fields and gather the fruit for the Kingdom.
-Your investment, your joy, your treasures!
-It’s so much better than a cup of tea!
+It will take a little more time and patience for you to get the duties of your day completed, but as they grow, there will be an amazing shift as the family capably works as a team!
+And in the long run, your little “oxen” are growing in wisdom and strength to one day till their own home and mission fields and gather the fruit for the Kingdom.
+Your effort, your investment, your joy, your treasures in heaven!
+That is so much better than a cup of tea!